CalounovaT/TPS_mining/README.md

 The analysis directories also include `notebooks` directory containing various analysis notebooks.

 ## Conda and pip
-conda and python packages that were used can be found in `requirements.txt`.
+conda and python packages that were used can be found in `packages.txt`.